-We are a clinical stage biopharmaceutical company focused on developing and commercializing first in class, oral, low density lipoprotein cholesterol (LDL-cholesterol) lowering therapies for the treatment of patients with hypercholesterolemia and other cardiometabolic risk markers.
-ETC-1002, our lead product candidate, is a unique, first in class, orally available, once-daily small molecule designed to lower LDL-cholesterol levels and avoid the side effects associated with currently available LDL-cholesterol lowering therapies.
-ETC-1002 is being developed primarily for patients with hypercholesterolemia and a history of statin intolerance.
-Phase 2b clinical trials for ETC-1002 are currently underway and build upon the successful and comprehensive Phase 1 and Phase 2a programs.
+We are an emerging pharmaceutical company focused on developing and commercializing first-in-class, oral, low-density lipoprotein cholesterol (LDL-cholesterol) lowering therapies for the treatment of patients with hypercholesterolemia and other cardiometabolic risk markers.
+ETC-1002, our lead product candidate, is a unique, first-in-class, orally available, once-daily small molecule designed to lower LDL-cholesterol levels and avoid the side effects associated with currently available LDL-cholesterol lowering therapies.
+ETC-1002 is being developed for patients with hypercholesterolemia, including those with a history of statin intolerance.
+A Phase 2b clinical programfor ETC-1002 was initiated in the fourth quarter of 2013 and builds upon a successful and comprehensive Phase 1 and Phase 2a program.
 We hold the exclusive worldwide rights to ETC-1002 and our other product candidates.

 We were incorporated in Delaware in January 2008 and commenced our operations in April 2008.
 Since our inception, we have devoted substantially all of our resources to developing ETC-1002 and our other product candidates, business planning, raising capital and providing general and administrative support for these operations.
-We have funded our operations primarily through the issuance of preferred stock, our initial public offering of common stock, which we closed in July 2013, convertible promissory notes, secured promissory notes, and warrants to purchase shares of preferred stock.
+We have funded our operations primarily through the issuance of preferred stock, our public offerings of common stock, convertible promissory notes, secured promissory notes, and warrants to purchase shares of preferred stock.

 On July 1, 2013, we completed the initial public offering, or IPO, of our common stock pursuant to a registration statement on Form S-1.
 In the IPO, we sold an aggregate of 5,000,000 shares of common stock under the registration statement at a public offering price of \$14.00 per share.
 Net proceeds from the IPO were approximately \$62.7 million, after deducting underwriting discounts and commissions and offering expenses.
 Upon the closing of the IPO, all outstanding shares of our preferred stock were converted into 9,210,999 shares of common stock.
 Additionally, as part of the IPO, we granted the underwriters a 30-day option to purchase up to 750,000 additional shares of common stock at the IPO price to cover over-allotments, if any.
-On July 11, 2013, the underwriters exercised this option in full.
+On July 11, 2013, we closed on the underwriters' exercise of this option in full.
 As a result of this exercise, we received an additional \$9.5 million in proceeds, net of underwriting discounts and commissions and offering expenses.